-Participants receive tremelimumab intravenously (IV) over 1 hour and durvalumab IV over 1 hour on day 1.
-Treatment repeats every 28 days for up to 4 courses the absence of disease progression or unacceptable toxicity.
-Participants also undergo radiation therapy for 3 fractions within 4 business days or up to 2 weeks during course 2.
-After completion of course 4, participants may continue receiving durvalumab at the discretion of the treating physician every 28 days for up to 9 courses in the absence of disease progression or unacceptable toxicity.
+Patients receive tremelimumab intravenously (IV) over 1 hour and durvalumab IV over 1 hour on day 1.
+Treatment repeats every 28 days for up to 4 cycles the absence of disease progression or unacceptable toxicity.
+Patients also undergo radiation therapy for 3 fractions within 4 business days or up to 2 weeks during cycle 2.
+After completion of cycle 4, patients may continue receiving durvalumab at the discretion of the treating physician every 28 days in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, participants are followed up at 30 and 60 days, at 3, 6, 9, 12, and 18 months, and then every 6 months until 3 years.
+After completion of study treatment, patients are followed up at 30 and 60 days, at 3, 6, 9, 12, and 18 months, and then every 6 months until 3 years.

 Dana-Farber Harvard Cancer Center